TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 * A way to purchase domain names (those must be purchased separately and have the DNS forwarded (explained in the help file))
 * A program that you can simply run and immediately have your website open to the world.
 These probably don't even exist.

 An HTTP server is a website hosting software.
-That is, you connect your website files to WalServeUs, point a domain name to your IP, and run the software, and when the domain is entered it show the page.
+That is to say you connect your website files to WalServeUs, point a domain name to your IP, and run the software, and when the domain is entered it show the page.

 Informal Introduction
 ---------------------